Navezjt/sd-webui-reactor/README.md

 1. (For Windows Users) The same [1st step](#a1111) as for Automatic1111
 2. Go to `automatic\venv\Scripts` or `automatic/venv/bin`, run Terminal or Console (cmd) for that folder and type `activate`
 3. Run `pip install insightface==0.7.3`
-4. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab and click "Install"
+4. Run SD.Next, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab and click "Install"
 5. Please, wait for several minutes until the installation process will be finished
 6. Check the last message in your SD.Next Console:
 * If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C or CMD+C) and start it again - or just go to the "Installed" tab (*if you have any other Roop-based extension enabled - disable it, otherwise this extension won't work*), click "Restart the UI"
-7. Stop SD.Next, go to the `automatic\extensions\sd-webui-roop-nsfw` directory - if you see there `models\roop` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\roop` folder
+7. Stop SD.Next, go to the `automatic\extensions\sd-webui-reactor` directory - if you see there `models\roop` folder with the file `inswapper_128.onnx`, just move the file to the `automatic\models\roop` folder
 8. Run your SD.Next WebUI and enjoy!

 <a name="colab">If you use [Cagliostro Colab UI](https://github.com/Linaqruf/sd-notebook-collection):

-1. In active WebUI, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab and click "Install"
+1. In active WebUI, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab and click "Install"
 2. Please, wait for several minutes until the installation process will be finished
 3. When you see the message "--- PLEASE, RESTART the Server! ---" (in your Colab Notebook Start UI section "Start Cagliostro Colab UI") - just go to the "Installed" tab and click "Apply and restart UI" (*if you have any other Roop-based extension enabled - disable it before restart, otherwise this extension won't work*)
 4. Enjoy!